KoljaSmn/kidhhs_assignment/Readme.md

   - Flask: Offers API for get/post requests to (mainly) return data from the dataset.
   The Port is set in kidhhs/config/config.py, 8080 by default.
 - Frontend:
-  - Streamlit: Runs on port 8081 by default (set in docker/compose.yaml).
+  - Streamlit: Runs on port 8081 by default (set in docker/compose.yaml and docker/frontend/Dockerfile).

 ## Project structure